 A school based service brings counselling to young people in a place that is familiar, safe and secure.
 If young people are able to receive emotional support from a qualified professional when they feel they need it, they will have greater opportunity to fulfil their potential.

 Counselling may be for as little as a one-off drop-in or may be for a few sessions or longer term.

-We have a private counselling room within the Curriculum Support building.
-Boys attending counselling sometimes prefer their friends not to know and so we have chosen a building where their privacy is protected as much as possible.
-Appointments are usually for half an hour but can be longer if appropriate.
-The school counsellor is available in the boys’ breaks and lunchtimes for appointments but if lessons need to be missed, appointment times are varied so that time is not repeatedly lost from any one subject.
+We have two private counselling rooms, one at the top of Thornton Building and one in the Main Building.
+Boys attending counselling sometimes prefer their friends not to know and so we tried to choose locations where their privacy is protected as much as possible.
+Appointments are usually for 50 minutes but can be shorter if appropriate.
+There are some appointments before school starts and some boys have short appointments in breaks and lunchtimes.
+When lessons are missed, appointment times are varied so that time is not repeatedly lost from any one subject.

-Meg Harper was educated at Oxford University and Warwick University and has wide experience of working with young people in a variety of educational and social settings.
+Meg Harper was educated at Oxford University, Warwick University and Warwickshire College and has wide experience of working with young people in a variety of educational and social settings.
 She trained as a counsellor later in life and has a particular interest in counselling for young people.

 Yes, it is, within certain legal constraints – providing the client is deemed competent to understand the counselling process and to take responsible decisions about his own well-being.
 All counsellors receive supervision to ensure the quality of their practice.
 This too is confidential.

 We aim to make it as easy as possible for boys to contact the counsellors but in the first instance, all enquiries should go through Meg Harper, our Head of Counselling.